mlpack/ensmallen/doc/function_types.md

 ## Multi-objective functions

-A multi-objective function is a set of functions or objectives that are simultaneously optimized to reach an optimum.
+A multi-objective optimizer does not return just one set of coordinates at the minimum of all objective functions, but instead finds a *front* or *frontier* of possible coordinates that are Pareto-optimal (that is, no individual objective function's value can be reduced without increasing at least one other objective function).

 In order to optimize a multi-objective function with ensmallen, a `std::tuple<>` containing multiple `ArbitraryFunctionType`s ([see here](#arbitrary-functions))